hackc4t/tryhackme-journey/README.md

 If you find any mistakes, unclear explanations, or have suggestions regarding the content of this repository, feel free to create an **[Issue](https://github.com/hackc4t/tryhackme-journey/issues)** here.

-Your feedback is highly appreciated and will help improve this documentation!
+Your feedback is highly appreciated and will help me improve this documentation!

 ---